Selk-bit/FPLReact/README.md

 The App is Responsive.

-The database is initialized with random players to enable hosting a demo on heroku : https://reactteamselector.herokuapp.com/
+The database is initialized with some random players to enable hosting a demo on heroku : https://reactteamselector.herokuapp.com/

 Run npm install followed by npm start after cloning the repo as always.